-In Figure 62: Static and dynamic mLDP interaction, both FECs generated by LEAF-1 and LEAF-2 are identical, and the ASBR-3 merges the FECs into a single upper FEC.
+In the preceding figure, both FECs generated by LEAF-1 and LEAF-2 are identical, and the ASBR-3 merges the FECs into a single upper FEC.
 Any traffic arriving from ROOT-1 to ASBR-3 over VPRN-1 is forked to LEAF-1 and LEAF-2, even if the tunnels were signaled for different services.